bedlinger/Characreate/README.md

 ## 🖥️ How It Works

+1. **Check Weekly Usage**: View the current persona generation usage and remaining quota
-1. **Input Project Details**: Enter your project idea, target group, and persona characteristics
+2. **Input Project Details**: Enter your project idea, target group, and persona characteristics
-2. **Define Goals**: Add relevant goals for your persona
+3. **Define Goals**: Add relevant goals for your persona
-3. **Generate Persona**: Let the AI create a detailed persona based on your inputs
+4. **Generate Persona**: Let the AI create a detailed persona based on your inputs
-4. **Review and Export**: View the generated persona card and export it as a PNG image
+5. **Review and Export**: View the generated persona card and export it as a PNG image

+## 🔒 Rate Limiting

+The application includes a built-in weekly rate limit for persona generation:

+- **Default Limit**: 20 personas per week
+- **Storage**: Uses Redis for persistent counter storage
+- **Reset**: Automatically resets every 7 days
+- **Protection**: API endpoints are protected from external access

 ## 🤝 Contributing